Firwanaa/CPU-Architecture-Final/README.md

 #### These terms describe different ways in which software is distributed and accessed by users.

 --------------------------------------------------
-### System Bus:
-	MCQ
-	Written
-**Control bus**: control and coordinating activities of the two other buses.
-**Address bus**: Carry memory address
-**Data bus**: Carry data

-### Define software:
-Computer programs that are when executed provides desired function and performance data structures that manipulate information and documents that describe the operation and use the program.

 #### System software:
 - OS
 - Utility